 1979–1980—August 1979 to May 1980: head the Nuclear Negotiations Branch of the Office of the Chief of Naval Operations, where he was a planner for strategic treaties with the USSR.
 He was the representative to the Joint Chiefs of Staff for SALT II and other agreements.
 Bracken was awarded the Legion of Merit Medal for his “unique insight into Soviet motivations” as the principal Navy advisor on several nuclear arms negotiations.
 “His superior intellect and clarity of expression contributed significantly to the mission of the Strategic and Theater Nuclear Warfare Division during a period encompassing international events of historic importance,” the text accompanying the medal said.

 1980–1983—July 1980 to October 1983: Worked in Virginia for TRW, Inc., Government Systems Division as a project engineer, managing six subcontractors conducting analyses of fleet operational efficiency.
-He was the technical manager for an award-winning proposal for $6 million.
+He was the technical manager for an award-winning proposal for a $6 million contract.

 1983–1995—October 1983 to October 1995: Worked for Sippican, Inc. in Marion, Massachusetts.
 Bracken was the vice president of marketing from 1987 to 1989 and the director of marketing from 1983 to 1987, where he was responsible for new business development, administration, advertising, research, trade shows, joint ventures and the company’s sales representative network.
 The overseas sales organization that he established more than doubled the company’s foreign sales.
 Bracken negotiated and coordinated manufacturing licensing agreements with Great Britain and Japan.
 He set up the company’s Washington, D.C., office to track and support contracts with government agencies and Capitol Hill.